ErnestoBorio/fass/Log.md

 - Add tests for `if else`, `data`
 - Add keywords `bit7` & `bit6`?.
 See [ref](##2022-8-5)
-- Integrate with Cpu6502 and make automated VM tests?
+- Integrate with Cpu6502 and make automated VM tests
-- Add testing on commit.

 ---